hafizh-vt/integration-diff.rb/Readme.md

 ### Configuration

-Include `integration-diff-rails` in your rspec `spec_helper` and configure 3 variables which will be used while taking screenshots.
+Include `integration-diff-rails` in your rspec `spec_helper` and configure 4 variables which will be used while taking screenshots.
+Make sure that `mock_service` is set to to proper value, as its very important.

 ```rb
 IntegrationDiffRails.configure do |config|